Everybody has an untold story. This is mine.

 Turning towards these feelings helped – I can’t even describe how much.
 Finding a medical professional who took me seriously helped.
 Realising that even though I want children that they aren’t a destination and they won’t solve anything or make me happy helped.
 But if I know anything about feelings is that there will be times when I will be devastated I cannot move from grief.

 Stay tuned for further, probably incredibly self-indulgent updates.
-If this is oversharey I’m sorry, please skip these posts and I promise be back to my old self blogging about my hair and fashion wishlists soon.
+If this is oversharey I’m sorry, please skip these posts and I promise be back to my old self soon.